kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 * NATS
 * Dex

 This setup should not be used in production environments.
-For a more advanced setup please refer to the [Production Install](#production-install) section.
+For a more advanced setup please refer to the [Production Setup](#production-setup) section.

 **IMPORTANT**
 The Bitnami MongoDB Helm chart does not work reliably on ARM architectures.
 If you are installing MongoDB using this chart, you need to use an ARM compatible image: